CrystalMoogle/Guide/_pages/Home.md

 + **Before beginning the guide, you must know the risks of 3DS hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 They're rare, but still a possibility so make sure you follow ALL directions EXACTLY.**
 + If you have already hacked your 3DS before to get an EmuNAND setup, and would like to move the contents of your previous EmuNAND to your new SysNAND CFW, you should follow all instructions and restore your existing EmuNAND when prompted once you reach [Installing arm9loaderhax](installing-arm9loaderhax).
-+ This guide will work on New 3DS, Old 3DS, and 2DS in all regions on firmware 11.2.0 or below *(except CHN / TWN on both New 3DS and Old 3DS, and KOR New 3DS)*.
++ This guide will work on New 3DS, Old 3DS, and 2DS in all regions on firmware 11.2.0 or below *(except CHN / TWN)*.
 + If everything goes according to plan, you will lose no data and end up with everything that you started with (games, NNID, saves, etc will be preserved).
 + A large part of this guide is lengthy NAND dumps and downgrades, so the entire process can take *several* hours thanks to the 3DS's slow processor.
 + **Keep the device plugged in and charged throughout the entire process to avoid data loss or damage from an unexpected power-off!**